camlspotter/bsky_ml/README.md

-Experimental library to access BlueSky
+Experimental library to access BlueSky via the AT Protocol

 - poc : PoC code to understand the protocol
 - lexicon : Lexicon compiler